lanl/PyBNF/README.md

 (BPSL) for defining qualitative data for use in parameterization or checking.
 It runs on most Linux and macOS workstations as well on computing clusters.

-For documentation, refer to [Documentation.pdf](Documentation.pdf) or the online documentation at <https://pybnf.readthedocs.io/en/latest/>.
+For documentation, refer to [Documentation_PyBioNetFit.pdf](Documentation_PyBioNetFit.pdf) or the online documentation at <https://pybnf.readthedocs.io/en/latest/>.

 PyBioNetFit is released under the BSD-3 license.
 For more information, refer to the [LICENSE](LICENSE).
 LANL code designation: C18062